 1 Corinthians 1:9 NIV: God is faithful, who has called you into fellowship with his Son, Jesus Christ our Lord.

 2 Thessalonians 3:3 NASB: But the Lord is faithful, and He will strengthen and protect you from the evil one.

 Psalm 36:5 NIRV: Lord, your love is as high as the heavens.
 Your faithful love reaches up to the skies.

 Psalm 119:90 NLT: Your faithfulness extends to every generation, as enduring as the earth you created.

 God is due our love, praise, and our faithfulness to Him.
 I invite you to join me in being more intentional in maintaining our relationship with Jesus, as we study His word and fellowship with Him in prayer each day.

-Share ways in which God has shown His faithfulness to you during this current pandemic.
+Share ways in which God has shown His faithfulness to you during a tough time.